 In 2017, Sobekwa was selected by the Magnum Foundation for Photography and Social Justice to develop the project I Carry Her Photo With Me.
 In 2018, he received the Magnum Foundation Fund to continue with his longterm project Nyaope, and has been selected for the residency Cité des Arts Réunion.

-Sobekwa became a Magnum nominee member in 2018.
+Sobekwa became a Magnum Nominee in 2018 and a Member in 2022.